Consumer Agency Failed To Protect Student Loan Borrowers, Lawsuit Says

 But since the Trump administration took over control of the bureau, Gupta says, it hasn't been doing that.
 "The Consumer Financial Protection Bureau is completely abdicating its legal responsibility to oversee the vast majority of student loan debt," he says.

-The CFPB and Department of Education did not immediately comment.
+The CFPB did not immediately comment.

-And the Student Loan Servicing Alliance, an industry group, has told NPR that servicers have a tough job working with millions of borrowers and myriad complex loan programs.
-But when mistakes or problems get identified, they work to fix them, the group says.
+In a statement, Department of Education press secretary Angela Morabito said the high denial rates in the Public Service Loan Forgiveness program are "by Congressional design, not by accident or failed implementation by the Department."
+And she noted that the department has created a help tool for borrowers and has increased its outreach to them.

+The Student Loan Servicing Alliance, an industry group, said in a statement that servicers "continue to focus on simplifying federal rules and requirements so borrowers can better understand their options and have actively provided feedback to Congress and regulators on how to improve the loan programs.
+Those efforts can actually benefit borrowers and so remain our focus."

 Michael Martinez is a lawyer with Democracy Forward, which is bringing the lawsuit on behalf of the student loan group.
 The suit does not seek any damages.